ECN Brokers and News Trading

 Spreads and news trading

 Some brokers do not change their fixed spreads, but here problems may emerge for those who trade into the news if the broker does not actually support this type of trading.
-However there is always the time before release and after, but again, spreads can widen at these times as well at both fixed and variable spread brokers.
-In general variable spreads widen in volatile market conditions (such as news events) and why this happens is related to such factors as liquidity.
-Fixed spreads may widen in volatile market conditions, however if they do they stay fixed, there may be issues in placing the order.
+However, there is always the time before release and after, but again, spreads can widen at these times as well at both fixed and variable spread brokers.
+In general, variable spreads widen in volatile market conditions (such as news events), and why they widen is related to such factors as liquidity.
+Fixed spreads may widen in volatile market conditions; however, if they do, they stay fixed, and there may be issues in placing the order.

-One possibility is to use a broker which does not have any restrictions on trading styles, and in particular one which bypasses the dealing desk and looks for the best prices, such as what is termed an ECN broker.
-It should be noted that even though ECN spreads can be very low (and may have a low average spread), there is normally a fixed commission charged, and spreads can also widen to some extent especially around news events.
+One possibility is to use a broker that does not have any restrictions on trading styles, and in particular one that bypasses the dealing desk and looks for the best prices, such as what is termed an ECN broker.
+It should be noted that even though ECN spreads can be very low (and may have a low average spread), there is normally a fixed commission charged, and spreads can also widen to some extent, especially around news events.

-Some brokers offer an STP account either instead of or in addition to ECN accounts which tend not to charge commissions but have features associated with ECN accounts.
-In these accounts, spreads will tend to be higher as they include the mark up which the ECN account does not, rather charges a commission.
-It should be noted that some brokers do not use the term ECN any more.
-This is for a number of reasons, however many brokers still do and this site looks for features associated with ECN accounts rather than focusing on the term itself.
+Some brokers offer an STP account either instead of or in addition to ECN accounts, which tend not to charge commissions but have features associated with ECN accounts.
+In these accounts, spreads will tend to be higher as they include the markup, which the ECN account does not, but rather charges a commission.
+It should be noted that some brokers do not use the term ECN anymore.
+This is for a number of reasons; many brokers still do, and this site looks for features associated with ECN accounts rather than focusing on the term itself.

 ECN and news trading

-This article has mentioned that there can be different phases to trading the news (typically this news is economic data related to the currency pair, in the case of Forex).
-Trading the news is based around trading on a known factor (that the data will be released at a certain time) but with a range of unknown factors, such as what the value of the data will be and how the market will respond.
+This article has mentioned that there can be different phases to trading the news (typically, this news is economic data related to the currency pair in the case of Forex).
+Trading the news is based on trading a known factor (that the data will be released at a certain time), but with a range of unknown factors, such as what the value of the data will be and how the market will respond.
 The trader can speculate on what the data will be and the way the market will respond, with the caveat that these speculations can be wrong.
-However the market may show different types of behavior to news releases, if the market is considered before and after news release, as well as at release.
+However, the market may show different types of behavior to news releases, if the market is considered before and after the news release, as well as at the time of the release.

 News trading events may be divided into different phases covering before, at and after the data release